mengelhard/mmci_applied_ds/final_project.md

 Deliverable(s) | Due Date
 --- | ---
-Proposal | Friday at 7:59am ET, start of Block 3 Report & Slides | Friday at 7:59am ET, start of Block 6
+Proposal | Friday at 7:59am ET, start of weekend 3 Report & Slides | Friday at 7:59am ET, start of weekend 6

 ## Team Assignment:
 Propose a data science research project related to a clinical topic of your choosing.
 Your project should use techniques from at least one of the topics discussed in class (e.g. multilayer perceptron, computer vision, natural language processing, time-series modeling, reinforcement learning).
 Deliverables will be: